KrishBharadwaj5678/QuickRecipe/README.md

 ## 🚀 Features

-* 🔎 **Keyword-Based Search**: Find recipes instantly by typing in ingredients or dish names.
+* 🔎 **Keyword-Based Search**: Find recipes instantly by typing in ingredients names.
 * 🌐 **Bilingual Support**: Enjoy recipe discovery in both **English** and **Hindi**, powered by Deep Translator.
 * 🍳 **Step-by-Step Instructions**: Get clear cooking directions to help you prepare meals with confidence.
 * ⚡ **Fast & User-Friendly UI**: Built with Streamlit to provide a smooth, responsive experience.